-- 1. Initial appointees at the rank of Associate Professor (and EVMS Faculty members promoted to the rank of Associate Professor) may be considered for tenure after three (3) years of service as an EVMS Faculty member at the rank of Associate Professor. - 2.
-Initial appointees at the rank of Professor may be considered for tenure after two (2) years of service as an EVMS Faculty member at the rank of Professor. - 3.
-Department Chairs of the SOM, the Dean of the SOM, or the Dean of the SHP at the professorial level may be considered for tenure at the time of initial appointment. - 4.
-The foregoing probationary periods may be modified or waived upon recommendation of the Departmental Chair of the SOM, with approval by the Dean of the SOM, or for SHP, with the approval of the Dean of the SHP and with the concurrence of the Tenure Committee, the Executive Vice President ("EVP"), the Board of Directors.
-After the passage of these probationary periods of appointment and review, tenure may be granted or the faculty member may remain on a term contract basis with the institution applicable to all other non-tenured faculty.

-- 5. Tenure is unrelated to the administrative position of a Department Chair or Program Director. - 6.
-The terms and conditions of every tenure appointment and any revisions will be stated in writing at the time of the appointment, be provided to the affected EVMS Faculty member, and be made a part of the academic faculty file. - 7.
-A tenured EVMS Faculty member relinquishes appointment with tenure upon resignation or termination of employment from ODU.
+- 1. Initial appointees at the rank of Associate Professor (and faculty members promoted to the rank of Associate Professor) may be considered for tenure after three (3) years of service as Associate Professor at EVMS. - 2.
+Initial appointees at the rank of Professor may be considered for tenure after two (2) years of service as Professor at EVMS. - 3.
+Department Chairs of the School of Medicine or the VPDSHP at the professorial level may be considered for tenure at the time of initial appointment. - 4.
+The foregoing probationary periods may be modified or waived upon recommendation of the Departmental Chair of the School of Medicine or VPDSHP and with the concurrence of the Tenure Committee, the President, and the Board of Visitors.
+After the passage of these probationary periods of appointment and review, tenure may be granted or the faculty member may remain on a term contract basis with the institution applicable to all other non-tenured faculty. - 5.
+Tenure is unrelated to the administrative position of a Department Chair or Program Director. - 6.
+The terms and conditions of every tenure appointment and any revisions will be stated in writing at the time of the appointment, be provided to the affected faculty member, and be made a part of the academic faculty file. - 7.
+A tenured faculty member relinquishes appointment with tenure upon resignation or termination of employment from EVMS.